dominodatalab/domino-code-assist-docs/README.md

 # low-code-jupyter-docs

-This repository only contains the documentation for dominocode.
+This repository only contains the documentation for low_code_assistant.

 The live documentation is at https://dominodatalab.github.io/low-code-jupyter-docs/
 # Develop documentation